ctd12/SQL/README.md

 ## Cross and Outer Apply

-**SQL Server CROSS APPLY and OUTER APPLY** [[Website](https://www.mssqltips.com/sqlservertip/1958/sql-server-cross-apply-and-outer-apply/)]
+**Guide to T-SQL APPLY Operator** [[Website](https://thwack.solarwinds.com/groups/data-driven/b/blog/posts/what-is-sql-cross-apply-guide-to-t-sql-apply-operator)]
-* Detailed outline of how CROSS APPLY and OUTER APPLY differ from inner and left joins.
+* Detailed outline of how CROSS APPLY and OUTER APPLY worok.
-* Includes examples you can copy and paste into your work station to see how they differ.
+* These joins allow for values to be passed from a table or view into a user-defined function or subquery.
+For example, in a ledger of transactions, the sum of all transactions based on a product type can be added to each row.

 ## Information Schema